CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

 ## Task 2: Configure your agent with instructions and grounding data

-Now that you have an agent created, let's configure it with instructions and add grounding data.
+In this task, you'll customize the agent's behavior by defining instructions and attaching grounding data.
+You'll configure file search capabilities using an IT policy document and enable the code interpreter tool to analyze structured datasets.

 1. In the agent playground, set the **Instructions** to: